Apply online Download brochure

 Master's Thesis

-The Master in Management programme concludes with programme integration, an individual project that will require you to prove your ability to integrate the individual core subjects of the MSM MM programme to solve an organizational challenge.
+The Master in Management programme concludes with programme integration, an individual project that will require you to prove your ability to integrate the individual core subjects of the MSM MM programme to solve an organisational challenge.
 The final project takes the form of an academic research paper focusing on theoretical management, or a business consultancy project with a focus on on a real-life issue for a company.
 You can also choose the Global Social and Economic Impact Project in the form of an Academic Research Paper.

 3. Within the Global Social and Economic Impact Project the focus of your final paper should be on one of the following global challenges: